idler66/AOHeap/README.md

 It is currently the best performing heap data structure.

 ## License
-This project is licensed under the [LICENSE](LICENSE) file for details, which uses many elements of the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 license.
+This project is licensed under the [LICENSE](LICENSE) file, which uses many elements of the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 license.